geog3540/mkruse8/README.md

-this reposity ois used for maintaining the source code and publishing web mappiing assignments for GEOG 3540: Introduction to Geographic Visualization, Department of Geographical and Sutainability Science at University of Iowa
+this reposity is used for maintaining the source code and publishing web mappiing assignments for GEOG 3540: Introduction to Geographic Visualization, Department of Geographical and Sutainability Science at University of Iowa